 As one of the most famous theatre cities in the world, there’s plenty to see and enjoy in Melbourne in 2025 and 2026, from fabulous theatre shows and musicals to great eateries around the city's theatres where you can dine or have a drink before or after the theatre.

-RACV's partnership with Ticketek and the Melbourne Symphony Orchestra means RACV Members can enjoy a range of benefits to shows across Melbourne, including exclusive offers, upgrades, and special live entertainment experiences.
+RACV's partnership with Ticketek and the Melbourne Symphony Orchestra means RACV Members can enjoy a range of benefits to shows across Melbourne, including exclusive offers, upgrades and special live entertainment experiences.
+RACV Members can also save on movie tickets year round.

 For the most up-to-date information on showtimes, prices and dates, please visit the show website.